gavr-games/lords/README.md

 ---------------

 - To stop VM you should run `vagrant halt` in the project's root folder.
 To launch VM again run `vagrant up` (it won't install software each time, just once).
-- All you files in the project's root are automatically synced with VM's `/var/www/lords` folder.
+- All your files in the project's root are automatically synced with VM's `/var/www/lords` folder.
 So you can work in IDE on your local machine and all code will be synced to VM.
 - You should launch APE and AI daemons manually each time you bring VM up.
 I was lazy to make them autostarted :(
 - To restart Apache: `vagrant ssh` -> `sudo service apache2 restart`.
 - To restart APE: `vagrant ssh` -> `killall aped` -> `cd /var/www/lords/ape_scripts/bin` -> `./aped`